 A visit to some of Singapore’s various ethnic quarters will immerse all your senses in the extraordinary diversity of cultures residing in the small island city-state.
 You can start with Chinatown, Kampong Glam, Little India, Joo Chiat and Katong.
 For a taste of the arts, museums, galleries and exhibition spaces abound, and you don’t want to miss the art installations along Orchard Road and in the Marina Bay areas.
 Shopaholics will also find a wide range of unique clothing and other items in the ethnic neighbourhoods, and all the designer brands they could desire around Marina Bay.

 For foodies, Singapore is a street food paradise.
 While in Chinatown, venture over to Maxwell Food Centre and try the Hainanese chicken rice.
 Throughout your stroll through the various ethnic neighbourhoods, you’ll discover halal Malay food, South Indian vegetarian thali, North Indian naans and briyani, Cantonese dim sum, Peking duck, fried noodles from Chinas Fujian Province, and spring rolls.
-Just be sure not to leave without trying some of Singapore’s signature dishes like chilli crab and fish head curry, and of course a Singapore Sling at Raffles Hotel, where you can enjoy the national drink at the bar where it was invented.
+Just be sure not to leave without trying some of Singapore’s signature dishes like chilli crab and fish head curry and of course a Singapore Sling.

 Your visit to Singapore will never be dull because there is so much to see and to do.
 Make the most of your trip to the bustling city by exploring the fascinating mix of culture & cuisine and arts & architectures.
 Use the links below as a visitor's guide.
 Enjoy!